baymax06in19/llm_evals/README.md

   - The model then generates its own shortlist of CVs.

 - We compare how well the model's shortlisted candidates align with the actual ones.
-- If the model correctly identifies at least 80% of the shortlisted candidates, its performance can be considered highly reliable.
+- If the model correctly identifies at least x% of the shortlisted candidates, its performance can be considered highly reliable.
 - For the mismatched cases, analysis can reveal whether the model failed or, interestingly, whether the model selected better candidates than the human process — showing cases where the model may outperform human evaluation.

 ---